Teriks/LibLSLCC/README.md

  * Correct code generation for global variables that reference each other.

- * Symbol name mangling specific to globals/parameters/locals and user defined functions.
+ * Symbol name mangling specific to globals/parameters/locals variables/labels and
-   This completely abstracts variable scoping rules from the CSharp compiler.
+   user defined functions.
+This completely abstracts variable scoping rules from the CSharp compiler underneath.
 All variable scoping rules are handled by the front end LibLSLCC Code Validator.
    The scoping rules implemented are %100 true to LSL.
-This also removes the possibility of causing a CSharp syntax error by using a keyword/Class name as a variable or function name.
+Symbol mangling also removes the possibility of causing a CSharp syntax error by using a keyword/Class name as a variable or function name.